peychart/chef-delegate/README.md

  Depends on 'openssl' and 'zlib1g'.

- Get the last version of 'delegate' (see: http://www.delegate.org/delegate/download/).

-    tar xzf delegateX.X.X.tar.gz
+    wget the last version of 'delegate' (see: http://www.delegate.org/delegate/download/). tar xzf delegateX.X.X.tar.gz
     cd delegateX.X.X
     make
-    Put the binary 'delegated' where you need it...
+    Put the produced binary ('delegated') where you need it...

- Regarding this cookbook, binaries are in a directory whose name matches the corresponding distribution...
+ Regarding this cookbook, binaries are in directories whose names match the corresponding distribution...

 ## Usage

  Configurations can be defined in data bags.

- eg:

- Data bag "clusters":
+ eg: Data bag "clusters":

     {
       "id": "proxy.my.domain",